 One group this comparison doesn’t help: if you only ever touch a centralised exchange (CEX) and never interact with DeFi protocols directly, none of these aggregators apply — your exchange already shows your one balance, and connecting a wallet just adds surface area you don’t need.

-Verdict on the field: Zapper is the best pick if you want one-click execution and Zap bundling.
-If you’re purely monitoring across 20+ chains, DeBank edges it.
+Verdict on the field, revised: Zapper was the best pick if you wanted execution and monitoring in one surface, but a tool that switches off on 3 August cannot be the recommendation.
+If you are purely monitoring across many chains, DeBank has the coverage.
+If you want a cleaner interface with mobile apps, Zerion.
 If you want the least complexity, native dashboards and a few open tabs still work.

 How to actually use Zapper: the practical workflow